 18.)
 Fornalutx

-Not too far from the hilly town of Soller, it’s easy to partner a visit to Fornalutx as a wider trip to see some of Majorca’s stunning hilltop towns.
+Not too far from the hilly town of Soller, it’s easy to pair a visit to Fornalutx with a wider trip to see some of Majorca’s stunning hilltop towns.

-Now, you can either drive between the towns themselves or take the trails and footpaths that can be easiest when parking is tricky.
+Now, you can either drive between the towns themselves or take the trails and footpaths that are easiest when parking is tricky.

-Once here, be sure to explore the stoned cottages and tiny streets that make Fornalutx so quaint.
+Once here, be sure to explore the stone cottages and tiny streets that make Fornalutx so quaint.
 It’s such a stunning and sleepy little place.

 19.)
 Campanet

-Around 30-minutes from Palma, on the main road to Alcudia, is Campanet.
-It’s a tiny little village that’s lovely to stop when driving across the island, especially if you’re hankering for some grub.
+Around 30 minutes from Palma, on the main road to Alcudia, is Campanet.
+It’s a tiny little village that’s lovely to stop at when driving across the island, especially if you’re hankering for some grub.

-Plus, if you’re looking for a more traditional lodging, check into Monnaber Vell, that’s totally rustic and lovely.
+Plus, if you’re looking for a more traditional lodging, check into Monnaber Vell, which is totally rustic and lovely.
 Situated in a historic villa, it’s also got the most lovely pool.
 Totally tranquil and so gorgeous.

 Read more: Best things to do in Menorca